-Consider the sequence to graph alignment problem under the Hamming or edit distance metrics.
+Consider the sequence-to-graph alignment problem under the Hamming or edit distance metrics.
 For each distance metric, there are three versions of the problem depending on whether changes are allowed in query alone, graph alone, or both in the query and graph.
 Consider the decision versions of these problems, which ask whether there exists an alignment with $\leq d$ modifications (substitutions or edits), as per the distance metric.
-Restricting substitutions or edits to the query sequence alone admits polynomial time solutions [1,20,26].
-In the pioneering work of Amir et al. [1] in the domain of string to hypertext matching, it has been proved that the other problem variants which permit changes to graph are $\mathcal{NP}$ -complete.
+Restricting substitutions or edits to the query sequence alone admits polynomial time solutions (Amir et al., 2000; Navarro, 2000; Rautiainen and Marschall, 2017).
+In the pioneering work of Amir et al. (2000) in the domain of string to hypertext matching, it has been proven that the other problem variants permitting changes to graph are $\mathcal{NP}$ -complete.
 The proofs provided in their work assume an alphabet size $\geq |V|$ .
 To date, tractability of these problems remains unknown for the case of constant sized alphabets (e.g., for DNA, RNA, or protein sequences).
-In what follows, we close this knowledge gap by showing that the problems remain $\mathcal{NP}$ -complete for any alphabet of size at least 2.
+In what follows, we close this gap by showing that the problems remain $\mathcal{NP}$ -complete for any alphabet of size at least 2.